Vegetable Yield Calculator

 - Peppers 🌶️;

-- Corn 🌽 (this is a specialized corn planting calculator if you're one of those corn-lovers!);
+- Corn 🌽 (Try out our specialized corn yield calculator if you're one of those corn-lovers!);

 - Cucumbers 🥒; and